Problem

 - First, we can create a HashMap, and use it to store the key is the character, the value is the frequency of the character.
 Also, we initialize the

-be 0.
+leftbe 0.
 Iterate the input string and update the hashmap.
-While the hashmap has size greater than 2, then we need to decrease the frequency of characters[left]
+While the hashmap has size greater than 2, then we need to decrease the frequency of characters[left]and increase left by 1.
+Also if thes[left]’s frequency is 0, we remove the keys[left]from the hashmap.
+Repeat these steps until the hashmap has size less than or equal to 2.
+Next, we update the result bemax(res, i-left+1).

 Solution 1